 When it comes to caring for and maintaining concrete countertops, there are about three main things to keep in mind when caring for and maintaining concrete countertops:

 - Periodically sealing the surface of your concrete countertop using an appropriate sealer designed for sealing concrete surfaces.

-- In the event that oil based stains occur on the surface, using a stain remover for stone that works on oily stains.
+- Using a pH neutral stain remover for stone that works on oily stains.